-Among the incidents: • In June, two Denver police officers on a nar;otics surveillance witnessed a shooting and ried to call for emergency backup.
-Their radios wouldn't work until they ran a block Radios falled again in the same location two weeks har ouring a foot chase. • In April, two Portiand officers lost ra-dio cranaction or thou subbid to a in june 2006, a Tigard police officer faced an armed man and radioed for backin.
-Only the word "gun" went through.
+Among the incusions of the police officers on a nanotice surveillance witnessed a shooting and bied to call for emergency shooting and read to can be intergency backup.
+Their radios wouldn't work until they ran a block.
+Radios falled again in the same location two weeks later during a foot chase.

+In April, two Portland officers lost re-